3 key things to remember when policing an unruly crowd

 1. Types of Crowds

 Casual: This is the crowd you would find walking on a busy street, or in a mall.
-There is no bond drawing them together.
+No bond is drawing them together.

 Cohesive: This is a crowd that has bonded, by an activity, a person, issue, or event.
 This might be a crowd coming together to watch a football game, attend a political rally, or even watch a suicidal man standing on the ledge of a 10-story building.